What Parents Can Do To Support A Child With Dyslexia

 Recognising their efforts and achievements can help boost their self-esteem and motivate them to keep going.

-Remember, every child learns differently, so it's essential to tailor your approach to their specific needs and strengths.
 However, these strategies will help you to build a strong foundation for their language skills and, with patience, persistence and support, your dyslexic learner can thrive and reach their full potential.

 Developing Strong Language Skills in Dyslexic Learners